 Jobs with the Wyoming Highway Patrol

-Those seeking jobs as State Troopers in Wyoming must be at least 23 years old by the date they take their entrance exams.
+State troopers in Wyoming must be at least 23 years old by the date they take their entrance exams.
 A high school diploma or GED is required, and applicants must have been employed for two years in a position where they have interacted with the public.
-They do not have to be a resident of Wyoming to apply or take the exams.
-Read more about how to become a State Trooper in Wyoming.
+They do not have to be a resident of Wyoming to apply or to take the exams.

 Jobs with Sheriff’s Departments in Wyoming

-The 23 counties in the state provide a number of opportunities for residents to find jobs as a Sheriff Deputy in Wyoming.
+The 23 counties in the state provide a number of opportunities for residents to find jobs as a sheriff’s deputy in Wyoming.

-Laramie County: The Laramie County Sheriff’s Office is one of the largest police agencies in Wyoming and has 110 detention and patrol deputies.
-Those who seek jobs as a Sheriff Deputy in Laramie County must be at least 21 years old and be proficient in English.
+Candidates for sheriff’s deputy jobs in Laramie County must be at least 21 years old and be proficient in English.
 To be in the patrol division, they must either have Wyoming certification as a peace officer or have been certified to Wyoming’s POST standards in another state.

-Natrona County: The Natrona County Sheriff’s Office employs 120 sworn officers who cover about 5500 square miles of territory.
-Those seeking a job as a Sheriff Deputy in Natrona County must U.S. citizens who would be 21 years old at the time they are hired.
+The Natrona County Sheriff’s Office employs 120 sworn officers who cover about 5,500 square miles of territory.
+Anyone interested in joining their ranks must be a U.S. citizen who would be 21 years old at the time they are hired.
 A high school diploma or GED is required.

-Sweetwater County: The Deputy Sheriffs of Sweetwater County patrol over 10,000 square miles of territory throughout the county.
+The deputy sheriffs of Sweetwater County patrol over 10,000 square miles of territory throughout the county.